Why KiwiFS?

 Agent Interface

-How AI agents read and write knowledge.
+How AI agents read and write markdown.

 MCP